saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Using Python and working with the Junos OS API has always been immensely satisfying.

-Most people that start out working with Junos OS using PyEZ seem to get stuck on two things.
-First, they struggle trying to figure out how to retrieve information.
-The problem after this is retrieving information for a list of devices they are interested in.
+Most people that start out working with Junos OS using PyEZ seem to get stuck trying to figure out how to retrieve information.
 Since I always learn the most from short examples that I can reverse engineer or alter to fit my needs, I aim to provide you with just that.

 In this article, I will first retrieve OSPF information from a single device running Junos OS using PyEZ.
 In the example, I will use both the `findall` as well as the `find` XPath.

-The reason is that these will cover so many situations.
-Iterating a list of OSPF neighbors and extracting information from neighbors is no different from iterating a list of BGP sessions and extracting information from individual sessions for instance.
-Or doing the same thing for interfaces, line-cards, LDP sessions, and so on.
+The reason for this is that these XPath expressions will cover most situations.
+Iterating a list of BGP sessions and extracting information from individual sessions will work similar to the example I will walk you through here.
+Same thing for interfaces, line-cards, LDP sessions, and so on.

-Finally, I will also give an example on how to get the information from multiple devices.
+To wrap things up, I will also give an example on how to get the information from multiple devices.

 Retrieving OSPF information